knownsec/Kunyu/README.md

 **9. Pocsuite3 module POC storage directory**

-When using the pocsuite3 module, if you want to add a new POC module, you can add a POC file in **project directory/kunyu/pocs/**.
+When using the pocsuite3 module, if you want to add a new POC module, you can add a POC file in **project directory/pocsuite3/pocs/**.
+It should be noted that when using the packaged Kunyu console command, you should add the POC to this directory, and repackage the Kunyu program to load the POC normally.

 **10. Pocsuite3 module POC missing issue**

 When using the Pocsuite command linkage, if it is a packaged Kunyu version, the poc has been fixed.
 At this time, modifying the poc directory cannot add new modules.
 At this time, you can repackage it or use the **project directory/kunyu /console.py** Run kunyu to update the poc module in real time.

+**11. Kunyu can execute system commands as follows. **

+**Windows:**
+        OS_SYSTEM = [**"ipconfig", "dir", "whoami", "ping", "telnet", "cd", "findstr", "chdir","find", "mysql", "type", "curl", "netstat", "tasklist", "taskkill", "tracert", "del", "ver"**]

+**Linux/Mac：**

+​	OS_SYSTEM = [**"ifconfig", "ls", "cat", "pwd", "whoami", "ping", "find", "grep", "telnet", "mysql", "cd", "vi", "more", "less", "curl", "ps", "netstat", "rm", "touch", "mkdir", "uname"**]

+**12, Kunyu operating environment**

+It is recommended to use Python3.2-3.9 version, other versions of Python3 may have unknown errors, **Python2 cannot be used**.

+**13、Set the timeout period **

+**If the HTTP request is not responded in time, it can be solved by increasing the timeout time, such as: set timeout = 50 **

 # 0x06 Contributions